Elizabeth Warren hauls in $24.6M, topping Joe Biden in latest fundraising quarter

 Warren’s third-quarter haul is up nearly $6 million from what she raised during the April-June quarter.

-Her campaign announced that they received 943,000 contributions from more than half a million individual donors, with 300,000 of those donors giving for the first time.
+Her campaign announced that they received 943,000 contributions from more than a half-million individual donors, with 300,000 of those donors giving for the first time.
 And they reported that the average contribution to Warren was $26.

 South Bend, Indiana Mayor Pete Buttigieg reported raising $19.1 million this quarter.